disqus/gutter/README.rst

 .. code:: python

-    chimera.register(switch)
+    gutter.register(switch)

-The Switch is now stored in the Manager's storage and can be checked if active through ``chimera.active(switch)``.
+The Switch is now stored in the Manager's storage and can be checked if active through ``gutter.active(switch)``.

 Updating a Switch
 ~~~~~~~~~~~~~~~~~